garciagenrique/template_escape/README.md

     - See below the general guidelines for the ESCAPE repository.
 * A [code of conduct](https://opensource.guide/code-of-conduct/).
     - Check why is a good idea to add one.
-* The structure of the repository.
+* The repository itself.

 It would be highly suitable to include too:
    - A setup file as well as the basic commands to install the library (see below).
    - A .gitignore file.
-   - Unitary and integration tests.
+   - Unitary and integration tests, and ideally a CI pipeline.

 **Please feel free to copy / base on / template this project!** (Look to left of the `Clone or download` button in the [GitHub](https://github.com/garciagenrique/template_project_escape) site).